 We're committed to carrying out our regulatory activities in a way that supports compliance.

-Wherever possible we'll work with your business to prevent problems occurring.
+Wherever possible we'll work with your business and others we engage with to prevent problems occurring.

-Get tailored advice by telephone or email to deal with (the majority of) regulation breaches informally - see fees and charges for:
+We can provide tailored advice to deal with (the majority of) regulatory matters on a cost recovery basis - see fees and charges for:

 - Health and Safety, Trading Standards and food safety services

 Our Public Protection, Housing, and Community Safety Services Enforcement Policy gives details of:

 - action we'll take when businesses break the law

 - circumstances where formal enforcement action is considered

 - the type of action we may take (including prosecution and court orders)